Somatic Therapy for Trauma Processing

 Dedicated therapeutic care for individuals navigating breast cancer rehabilitation.
 This RMT service supports tissue healing, addresses post-mastectomy cording (axillary web syndrome), and reduces physical discomfort in a safe, trauma-informed clinical setting.

-Somatic Resilience & Trauma Integration
+through Somatic Therapy: Resilience & Integration

 A gentle, body-based approach to healing trauma, chronic stress, and nervous system overwhelm.
 These sessions support you to come into relationship with your body at a pace that honours your nervous system, your lived experience, and your innate wisdom.